JyothiDevappa/Portfolio/README.md

 # 💼 Portfolio - Jyothi Devappa

-Welcome to my personal portfolio website!
+Welcome to my personal portfolio, where I showcase the projects I’ve built with passion, creativity, and purpose.
+From storytelling-based web pages to real-time applications, this space reflects my journey as a BCA graduate and a full-stack development enthusiast.

-This project showcases my skills, projects, and experiences as a developer in a clean, responsive, and user-friendly format.
+🔹 Projects built using Java, Spring Boot, HTML, CSS, MySQL 🔹 Includes creative designs, practical solutions, and clean code 🔹 Each project highlights my growth, skills, and storytelling style
 ---

 ## 🚀 Features